ebullient/monster-combat/README.md

 curl http://127.0.0.1:8281/combat/faceoff  # 2 monsters
 curl http://127.0.0.1:8281/combat/melee    # 3-6 monsters
 curl http://127.0.0.1:8281/combat/any      # 2-6 monsters

+# start stream of requests to the /any endpoint of the quarkus (micrometer) server
+./client.sh quarkus

 # Quarkus with MP Metrics